+in the first and second integrals in~\eqref{SI_Break}, respectively, which, roughly speaking, distributes half of the discretization points near the singular point $t_0$, and the other half fairy uniformly throughout the integration interval~\cite[p.
+84]{colton2013inverse}.
+Here, for $0\leq s \leq2\pi$ and for a given integer $k>1$ we have set

-and $k>1$ is an integer.
-It is easy to check that the Jacobians of these change of variables vanishes up to order $k-1$ at the singular point $t=t_{0}$, which renders smooth integrand which can be integrated to high-order by means of the Clenshaw-Curtis quadrature.
+It is easy to check that the Jacobians of these changes of variables vanish up to order $k-1$ at the singular point $t=t_{0}$, which renders smooth integrands that can be integrated with high-order accuracy by means of the Clenshaw-Curtis quadrature.

 \textit{Evaluation of near-singular integrals:} This case arises when the target point $\bsx$ is ``very close'' to, but outside the integration patch $\gamma_{p}$.
 In this case, while the integrand in~\eqref{eq:-parametric_patch_int} is, strictly speaking, non-singular, its numerical integration poses similar challenges to the singular case.
-To alleviate this issue, we project the target point into the closest point to it on the integration patch and then follow the same strategy used for singular integration by treating the projection point as the singular point.
+To effectively treat this issue we project the target point to the closest point to it on the integration patch and then follow the same strategy used for singular integration by treating the projection point as the singular point.